SirusDoma/Mozart.Encore/README.md

 > You may notice that the database schema look funky with premature normalizations here and there.
 > This is intentional because the app need to support the existing official database schema.
 >
+> The table structure represents a best-effort attempt to follow the e-Games database distribution.
+> Structures that are known exclusive to the foreign database distribution are omitted.
+>
 > However, unlike official server app, Mozart will **not** interact with database via Stored Procedure and will execute DML directly.

+>[!CAUTION]
+> A breaking change was introduced to the database schema and its migrations starting with Mozart v1.10.0.
+> Manual adjustments to existing database schemas may be required when upgrading from Mozart v1.8.0.
+>
+> Foreign database schema remain supported with proper `Auth:Mode` configuration.

 ## Add Migration